Mr-Thack/grapejuice/documentation/src/docs/Installing-from-source/Arch-Linux-and-similar.md

+title: Install Grapejuice on Arch Linux and similar distributions
+---
 ## Preamble

 :question: If you didn't click on the guide for Arch Linux, but ended up on this page regardless, please do not panic!